Javon Hargrave: Professional career

+Pre-draft

 On January 23, 2016, Hargrave participated in the 2016 East–West Shrine Game and raised his draft stock with a good performance.
 Hargrave was invited to the NFL Scouting Combine and participated in all workouts and positional drills.
 At South Carolina State's Pro Day, he stood on his combine numbers and only did positional drills.
 Representatives and scouts from 23 NFL teams attended his Pro Day and four defensive line coaches from the Cincinnati Bengals, Pittsburgh Steelers, Philadelphia Eagles, and Tennessee Titans also came to watch Hargrave, along with 14 other prospects.
 Although analysts and scouts gave him positive reviews for his motor, playmaking ability, quick footwork, athleticism, and strength they also criticized him for his short arms, stocky frame, small hands, lack of instincts, and also considered him a raw talent.
 At the conclusion of the pre-draft process, Hargrave was projected by many analysts as a third or fourth round selection.
 He was ranked as the 11th best defensive tackle prospect in the draft by NFLDraftScout.com.

 Pittsburgh Steelers

 2016

-The Pittsburgh Steelers selected Hargrave in the third round (89th overall) of the 2016 NFL Draft.
+The Steelers selected Hargrave in the third round (89th overall) of the 2016 NFL draft.

-On June 10, 2016, the Pittsburgh Steelers signed him to a four-year, $3.114 million rookie contract with a $693,000 signing bonus.
+On June 10, 2016, the Steelers signed him to a four-year, $3.114 million rookie contract with a $693,000 signing bonus.
 Hargrave was the last player of the Steelers' 2016 draft class to sign a contract with the Steelers.

 After competing with fellow nose tackle Daniel McCullers in training camp and the preseason, Hargrave won the starting job as the starting nose tackle to begin the 2016 season.